danjamesadams/biographica_test/README.md

 `python scripts/task1.py data/assembly_1.prot.fa data/assembly_2.prot.fa output/blastp.txt output/final.fa`

 This creates the final merged FASTA file, which has been included in the *output* directory.

+## Task 2

+The second task asks to find proteins with 'hydrolase activity, acting on ester bonds', which is a Gene Ontology term the maps to GO:0016788.
+Running task2.py with this GO term and the sequence file generated in the first task looks like
+this:

+`python scripts/task2.py output/final.fa GO:0016788`